Syncfusion AI Assistant

 Create a Blazor Web App using .NET CLI

 Run the following command to create a new Blazor Web App in a command prompt (Windows) or terminal (macOS) or command shell (Linux).
-For detailed instructions, refer to this Blazor Web App Getting Started documentation.
+For detailed instructions, refer to the Blazor Web App Getting Started documentation.

-For example, to create a Blazor Web App with the Auto interactive render mode, use the following commands:
+For example, in a Blazor Web App with the Auto interactive render mode, use the following commands:

 dotnet new blazor -o BlazorWebApp -int Auto